Our People

 Michelle Sharp

-Treasurer and CEO, UNICEF Aotearoa
+CEO, UNICEF Aotearoa

 In December 2020, Michelle was appointed CEO of UNICEF Aotearoa New Zealand.
 UNICEF drives change for children and young people every day, across the globe.
 They work in over 190 countries and territories to save children’s lives, to defend their rights, and to help them fulfil their potential, from early childhood through adolescence.
 And never give up.